czhaoca/airport-flight-data-collector/docs/setup.md

    - Navigate to the Workers section
    - Create a new Worker or use an existing one
    - Note down your Cloudflare Account ID and add it to the `.env` file
+   - Identify your Cloudflare Subdomain:
+     - Look at the URL of any of your existing workers
+     - It will be in the format: `https://worker-name.your-subdomain.workers.dev`
+     - The part between `worker-name` and `workers.dev` is your subdomain
+   - Add your Cloudflare Subdomain to the `.env` file

 5. Configure GitHub:
    - Log in to your GitHub account